 Six woody debris mattresses and four flow deflectors were installed over the two days by Environment Agency staff and volunteers who were assisted by Muntons employees Melissa Abbott, Tony Copeman and Pete Walton.

 Pictured left is Nicola Robinson, Catchment Co-ordinator (Suffolk) for the Environment Agency, holding one of four information boards that have been placed along the river bank explaining what has been done and why.
 The river has a public footpath running along it so it’s great to be able to share this information with the public.

 Muntons is situated on a large site (about 46 acres) with lots of trees & hedges to be kept tidy, so over the years there has been a build-up of tree trunks, branches and brash which proved very useful for this project.

-A total of four flow deflectors (pictured below right) are now in place.
+A total of four flow deflectors (pictured) are now in place.

 Historically woody material has been removed from our watercourses as part of routine river management.
 Now it is understood that timber, together with smaller twigs is an essential component of healthy river systems.
 Projects like this are designed to improve habitat density within the river and, during high flows, the structures create areas of slack water that provide refuge for fish and invertebrates.

 We would like to thank the Environment Agency and Muntons for making this project possible.
 The Environment Agency has been instrumental in the success of this project and Muntons have been extremely supportive and helpful in all aspects.
 We are very pleased to work with organisations with the same passion as us, to protect the environment.